akshita516/sms-spam-detector/README.md

 b)	Macro F1 score: >97%

 c)	Observations: High precision and recall indicate a low number of false positives and false negatives, making the model reliable for spam detection.

+Click on this link to access the website: https://sms-spam-detector-rymz.onrender.com/